 Our Blue Ridge Farm is a trail riders dream.
 A Jefferson National Forest Trail Head is riding distance from the farm.
 You may ride from this farm to Natural Bridge, VA on some of the great trails our early Presidents rode, around 75 miles, plus a multitude of trails in other directions.
 We are located in the area that the Beale Treasure is said to be located.
 Who knows maybe you will find it!
 The riding ring at Blue Ridge is around 100' x 57' also set in an oval.
 Blue Ridge also has a roughly 200' x 100' grass area that is designated for riding behind the pipe ring.
 There are 3 large pastures that you drive around coming into the farm and on the other side of the house are several paddocks.
 The drive is gravel to make it safer for you and your horse when riding out to the trails.
 The current barn is an old cow barn that has been converted to serve as double use of emergency stalls and storage.
 All boarding at Blue Ridge is currently pasture for mares and geldings only.
 Training is also available at Blue Ridge.
 The Blue Ridge Farm does currently offer limited horse trailer parking to its boarders.
 Blue Ridge is a great deal for our customers since we do not cut the quality of the feeds to the pasture horses -- even if they are not "show horses".

 Good nutrition and care give you a happier and healthier horse.

-Our lesson and training programs are convenient to many major roads such as I-81, US-11, US-220, US-221, US-311, and especially US-460.
-You can find fancier facilities, but look closely at the condition of the horses and you will find that their care is not slighted.
-Even the equine geriatric semi retirees, ages 35, 34,33,32,31,30,29, etc., are in excellent shape for their age.
+Our programs are convenient to many major roads such as I-81, US-11, US-220, US-221, US-311, and especially US-460.
+You can find fancier facilities, but look closely at the condition of their horses of all ages from birth on and you will find that their care is not slighted.
+Even the equine geriatric semi retirees, ages 60+, 38, 36, 35, 34,33,32,31,30,29, etc., were, when God called them, and are in excellent shape for their age.
 Some are still working lessons.